MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 3. Display the full names of all children whose surnames start with `Mac` or `Mc`.
 Forenames are to be alphabetical.

 4. Display only the LEGO gifts.
-Display each g only once.
+Ensure there are no duplicates in the displayed list.

-5. Calculate the total cost of the all the gifts.
+5. Calculate the total cost of all the gifts.

 6. Santa's local currency is Norwegian Kroner, with £1 = 14.079458 kr.
 Display the total cost in Kroner, rounded to 0 decimal places.